Does someone in your household need regular overnight care?

 If you can answer yes to all the following questions, then the help you get with your rent can take account of this.

 - Do you have a carer who regularly stays overnight in your home?

 - Do you rent your home?

 - Is the overnight care provided by a carer who doesn’t live in your home?

-This might mean that you get an increase in your benefit, or that you won't be affected by the under-occupancy rules (sometimes called the 'bedroom tax').
+This might mean that you get an increase in your benefit, or that you won't be affected by under-occupancy rules (sometimes called the 'bedroom tax').

-So if you think you might be entitled to help with the cost of an extra bedroom that is used by a carer, please contact the Benefits Team.
+So if you think you might be entitled to help with the cost of an extra bedroom that is used by a carer, please contact us.

 Last updated: Tue 7 September, 2021 @ 16:52